In programming, there are two types of languages: typed languages and untyped languages.

 a = "hello"; // now 'a' contains the text "hello"

 In reality, internally, untyped languages do have types.
-Your program needs them to know how to manipulate the values of the variables.
-But the programming language makes its use transparent to the user most of the time.
+Your program needs them to know how to manipulate the values of variables.
+But the programming language makes their use transparent to the user most of the time.

 Advantages and Disadvantages of Each Type

-The debate “typed languages” vs “untyped languages” is, almost, as old as the world of programming.
-Each approach has fervent supporters and passionate detractors.
+The debate “typed languages” vs “untyped languages” is almost as old as the world of programming.
+Each approach has fervent followers and passionate detractors.

 The truth is that both types have their advantages and disadvantages (keep in mind that if one of them were clearly superior, the other would have disappeared long ago).

-Speaking very generally, we can say that untyped programming languages,
+Speaking very generally, we can say that typed programming languages,

-• Are more rigorous and robust, because they allow for earlier error detection
+- Are more rigorous and robust, because they allow errors to be detected earlier.

-In reality, it is an eternal debate without much sense.
-In fact, both types of languages evolve to incorporate features of the other type.
+It’s actually an eternal and rather pointless debate.
+In fact, both types of languages evolve to incorporate features from the other type.

-The important thing is to understand the characteristics and differences between both and know how to use each one when it is most appropriate.
+What’s important is to understand the characteristics and differences between them and know how to use each one when it is most appropriate.

-Suppose that you have to make a call to a web service, that returns user data.
-For this, we have a function that has already been provided to us makeAPIRequest(), which performs the request and returns the data.
+Suppose you have to make a call to a web service, which returns a user’s data.
+For this, we have a function already given to us makeAPIRequest(), which makes the request and returns the data.

 const response = makeAPIRequest(); // function that makes the API request